gravitystorm/openstreetmap-carto/README.md

 * [PostgreSQL](http://www.postgresql.org/)
 * [PostGIS](http://postgis.org/)
 * [ogr2ogr](http://www.gdal.org/) command line GDAL utility for processing vector data. here we use it to work around a encoding bug in the Nautral Earth data.
-* unzip for decompressing downloaded files
+* curl and unzip for downloading and decompressing files

 # Roadmap